Cantina Tramin and their path to Alpine wines

 Changes in winery processes have consequences too.
 For example, the decision to extend maturation times to optimise wine quality meant sacrificing cash flow in the short term to reap dividends in the long run.

 Tramin is in the south part of the Alto Adige, where the vineyards climb upwards from the western side of the Adige valley onto the Roen mountain.
 The vineyards on this west slope reach from 250 to 850 metres in elevation.
 Today, they are low-yielding, achieved by the vines gradual and natural adaptation to quality viticulture over the past two decades or more.
-Much of this area has limestone soils and a mix of porphyry, gravels, and clay on steep inclines.
+Much of this area has limestone soils and a mix of porphyry, gravel, and clay on steep inclines.

 Three white wines